MilesCranmer/BorrowChecker.jl/README.md

 end
 ```

-Note that BorrowChecker.jl does not prevent you from cheating the system and using `y = x`[^1].
+Note that BorrowChecker.jl does not prevent you from cheating the system and using `y = x` (_however, the library does try to flag such mistakes by recording symbols used in the macro_).
 To use this library, you will need to _buy in_ to the system to get the most out of it.
 But the good news is that you can introduce it in a library gradually:  add `@own`, `@move`, etc., inside a single function, and call `@take!` when passing objects to external functions.
 And for convenience, a variety of standard library functions will automatically forward operations on the underlying objects.

-[^1]: Luckily, the library has a way to try flag such mistakes by recording symbols used in the macro.

 ### Example: Preventing Thread Races

 BorrowChecker.jl helps prevent data races by enforcing borrowing rules.

 Let's mock up a simple scenario where two threads modify the same array concurrently:

 ```julia